gitlabhq/omnibus-gitlab/doc/roles/README.md

 ### PostgreSQL Roles

-Documentation on the usage of the PostgreSQL Roles can be found in [Configuring PostgreSQL multi-node](https://docs.gitlab.com/ee/administration/high_availability/database.html#configure-using-omnibus-for-high-availability)
+Documentation on the usage of the PostgreSQL Roles can be found in [Configuring PostgreSQL for Scaling](https://docs.gitlab.com/ee/administration/postgresql/index.html)

 - **postgres_role** (`gitlab-ce`/`gitlab-ee`)